NebulaGB/samp-screen-colour-fader/README.md

 This library works with open.mp

-Pawn Colour Manipulation is required for this library [Pawn Colour Manipulation](https://github.com/NebulaGB/pawn-colour-manipulation).
+[Pawn Colour Manipulation](https://github.com/NebulaGB/pawn-colour-manipulation) is required for this library.
 ## Installation

 Simply install to your project: